1941 New York City mayoral election

 The New York City mayoral election of 1941 took place on November 4, 1941, in New York City.
-The candidates were incumbent Mayor Fiorello La Guardia, a Republican, and King County District Attorney William O'Dwyer, a Democrat, as well as other, third-party candidates.
-La Guardia was also the nominee of the American Labor Party, and additionally ran on the City Fusion and City ballot lines.
+Incumbent mayor Fiorello La Guardia was re-elected to a third term in office over Kings County District Attorney William O'Dwyer.
+La Guardia, a Republican, was also the nominee of the American Labor Party, and additionally ran on the City Fusion and United City ballot lines.

+Primary elections were held on September 16.

 La Guardia won the contest with 52.35% of the vote.

+To date, he remains the last Republican mayoral candidate to carry the Bronx borough.
+A Republican would not be elected mayor of New York City again until 1965, and would not carry Brooklyn again until 1997.
+This was the only one of La Guardia's three successful mayoral campaigns that he did not carry all five boroughs.